Western Pomerania: Duchy of Pomerania (1121/81–1637) and Principality of Rügen (1168–1325)

 By the middle of the 12th century, the Principality of Rügen in northwestern Pomerania remained the last pagan state in Central Europe.
 In 1168, a Danish fleet led by Roskilde archbishop Absalon sacked Rügen.
 The Arkona temple was sieged and destroyed.
 After this main temple's fall, Rügen's capitol Charenza (Venzer Burgwall) capitulated, all other temples were given to the Danes for destruction and Jaromar I, Prince of Rügen became a Danish vassal.
 The Rani then converted to Christianity.

 From Rügen, which still had a strong navy and army, the Danish put pressure on Pomerania.
 Bogislaw I duke of Pomerania made his duchy a part of the Holy Roman Empire (HRE) in 1181, after he had allied with Henry the Lion since 1164.
-So, Pomerania became the first Slavic duchy of the HRE.
 But the new alliance did not prevent the Danes from successfully raiding and in 1186 conquering all of Pomerania.
 Danish rule ended when in 1227 the Danish navy was defeated in Bornhöved by the Germans, Pomerania except for Rügen (until 1345 with the last Rugian duke's death) fell to the HRE.